jsdoublel/camus/README.md

 indicating the inputs.
 Addtionally, there are the following flags that preceed the positional arguments.

 - `-f format [ newick | nexus ] (default "newick")` sets the format of the input gene tree file
+- `-q quartet filter mode [0, 2] (default 0)` defines quartet filtering mode
 - `-h` prints usage information and exits
 - `-v` prints software version and exits

+#### Quartet filter mode

+Quartet filter mode is a mode for filtering out lower frequency quartet topologies.
+Since there are three quartet topologies for every for taxa, valid values range from 0 to 2.
+Mode 0 filters out no quartets, mode 1 filters out the single least fequently seen quartet, and mode 2 filters out the two least fequently seen quartets.

+> Quartet filter mode currently only works with the `infer` command.

 ### Infer